|Name||Disability Rights New York|

 Please include a statement of priorities and objectives for the current fiscal year (the fiscal year succeeding that covered by this report), which should contain the following information:

-DRNY adopted the PAIR priorities for a period of three years, from Fiscal Year 2015 through Fiscal Year 2018.
+As a new P&A, DRNY adopted the PAIR priorities for a period of three years, from fiscal year 2105 through fiscal year 2018.
 After that period, they will be reassessed.
-See Section V A for a discussion of the DRNY PAIR priorities, the needs addressed and the description of the activities carried out.
+See Section V A for a discussion of the DRNY PAIR priorities, the needs addressed, and the description of activities carried out.

 At a minimum, you must include all of the information requested.
 You may include any other information, not otherwise collected on this reporting form that would be helpful in describing the extent of PAIR activities during the prior fiscal year.
 Please limit the narrative portion of this report, including attachments, to 20 pages or less.